what do you study?

 I'm all about power and status what should I study?

-Depends on your country user.
+Depends on your country anon.
 God tier in the UK, but there's not need for me to go into detail if you're from outside the UK.

 study comp sci